About Pocketful of Bunnies

 All of my rabbits have access to fresh water 24/7, I use water bottles and crocks.

 I groom my rabbits before shows and about once a week, unless they are molting, they they are groomed everyday to a few times a week depending on how heavy the molt.
 I just use a cat grooming brush and a black block mainly.
-I clip nails as needed :) I do NOT bathe my rabbits EVER and do not recommend doing so!
+I clip nails as needed.
+I do NOT bathe my rabbits EVER and do not recommend doing so!
 I have had to give a "butt dip" once to clean a rabbit that got a dirty butt, but did not fully submerge the rabbit.

 Most of my rabbits live on wire cages, which contrary to popular belief do NOT hurt a rabbit!!
 Occasionally I may keep them in solid bottom cages if they are litter-trained, but prefer wire cages as it is much cleaner for the rabbit.
 My rabbits have never gotten sore hocks despite the fact that we do not use plastic resting mats, I don't think they are safe for rabbits.
-I use wooden resting boards that they can jump on and off of, the rabbits like this!
+I use wooden resting boards that they can jump on and off of, the rabbits like these.
 I clean the trays as needed and the cages get seasonal deep cleanings.

-I show actively in Ohio!
+I show actively in Ohio and surrounding states.

 If you have any questions feel free to contact me, and thank you for visiting my website!